SolarLune/tetra3d/readme.md

 It's also interesting to have the ability to spontaneously do things in 3D sometimes.
 For example, if you were making a 2D game with Ebiten but wanted to display just a few things in 3D, Tetra3D should work well for you.

-Finally, while a software renderer is not by any means fast, it doesn't require anything more than Ebiten requires.
-So, any platforms that Ebiten supports should also work for Tetra3D automatically (hopefully!).
+Finally, while a software renderer is not by any means fast, it is relatively simple and easy to use.
+Any platforms that Ebiten supports should also work for Tetra3D automatically (hopefully!).

 ## Why Tetra3D?
 Why is it named that?

 Because it's like a [tetrahedron](https://en.wikipedia.org/wiki/Tetrahedron), a relatively primitive (but visually interesting) 3D shape made of 4 triangles.
 Otherwise, I had other names, but I didn't really like them very much.
 "Jank3D" was the second-best one, haha.

+## How do you get it?

+`go get github.com/solarlune/tetra3d`

+Tetra depends on kvartborg's [vector](https://github.com/kvartborg/vector) package, takeyourhatoff's [bitset](https://github.com/takeyourhatoff/bitset) package, and [Ebiten](https://ebiten.org/) itself for rendering.
+Tetra3D requires Go v1.16 or above.

 ## How do you use it?

 Make a camera, load a scene, render it.
-A simple 3D framework gets a simple 3D API.
+A simple 3D framework means a simple 3D API.

 Here's an example: